 Prison Education Program

-Antelope Valley College launched a face-to-face Prison Education Program in the California State Prison Los Angeles County, Lancaster, in Spring 2016.
-The college was one of four community colleges around the state to be awarded a grant to start a program in a Level III/IV facility after the passing of 2014 Senate Bill 1391.
+In Spring 2016, AVC was one of four community colleges around the state to be awarded a grant to start a program in a Level III/IV security facility after the passing of 2014 Senate Bill 1391.
 Under the new legislation, community colleges could receive full funding to bring certificate and degree programs to incarcerated students.
 The bill expanded access to community college courses leading to certificates and degrees with an aim to enhance workforce skills or aid transfer to four-year university programs.
-The bill called for collaboration between the CDCR and the California Community Colleges Chancellor’s Office for the purpose of entering into an agreement to expand face-to-face prison instruction.
+The bill called for collaboration between the CDCR and the California Community Colleges Chancellor’s Office (CCCCO) for the purpose of entering into an agreement to expand face-to-face prison instruction.

-Proposition 57, the Public Safety and Rehabilitation Act, was passed by voters in 2016 whereby, among other things, inmates who demonstrate good behavior and participate in educational programs can earn Milestone Completion and Educational Merit credits that can lead to early consideration for parole.
-Research shows a 43% reduction in recidivism associated with education in custody, and 51% lower odds of recidivating for college programs.
-Higher education credentials and degrees reap significant economic benefits for returning individuals and their communities.*
+Proposition 57, the Public Safety and Rehabilitation Act of 2016, allowed for incarcerated persons who demonstrate good behavior and participate in educational programs to earn Milestone Completion and Educational Merit credits that can lead to early consideration for parole.
+Research from the RAND corporation shows that incarcerated people "who participated in correctional education programs had a 43 percent lower odds of recidivating than inmates who did not, thus indicating that correctional education is an effective strategy for reducing recidivism" (Davis 2014).
+Higher education credentials and degrees reap significant economic benefits for returning individuals and their communities.